vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/advanced-components/vtexventures-livestreaming.md

 ![details](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtexventures-livestreaming-5.png)

-> ⚠️ Warning
->
-> The event will take approximately 3 minutes to turn on, i.e., be live.
+> ⚠️ The event will take approximately 3 minutes to turn on, i.e., be live.

 4. Using the admin sidebar, access `CMS` and then `**Site Editor**`.
 5. Locate the Live Shopping block in your store, according to the template you have declared it, and click on it.